 Written by Audrey Swanson.
 Medically reviewed by board-certified dermatologist Dr. Julie Jackson.

-As an eco-friendly skincare brand, Puracy wants to set the record straight about what dimethicone is – and why we never use it in our products.
+As an eco-friendly brand, Puracy wants to set the record straight about dimethicone in skincare and hair care – and you’ll never find it in our products.

 What Is Dimethicone?

-If you've ever used a makeup primer with a silky or slippery feel, it probably had some version of dimethicone (polydimethylsiloxane) in it.
-Because molecules of this silicone-based polymer are too large for the skin and hair to absorb, these products leave behind a thin layer.
-As a result, you get shinier-looking and smoother-feeling skin and hair – a major reason for the popularity of dimethicone in cosmetics.
+If you've ever used a makeup primer, it probably had some form of dimethicone (ie. polydimethylsiloxane) in it.
+Since the molecules of silicone-based polymers are too large for the skin and hair to absorb, these products leave behind a silky/slippery layer.

 Get the best tips from the cleaning obsessed.